-This source code can be cross-compiled using arm-linux-gcc which supports most standard gcc options:
+This source code can be cross-compiled using arm-angstrom-linux-gnueabigcc which supports most standard gcc options.
+Open a terminal in your development folder as installed with the toolchain (see Korebot 2 User manual, chapter 4.2.2).
+Then run the following commands: